SagarBiswas-MultiHAT/cache-cleaner/README.md

 ```

 ### Commands Breakdown
-- `@echo off`: Hides command execution in the script.
+- `@echo off`: used to hide the commands from the user
-- `pause`: Waits for user input before proceeding.
+- `@echo`: used to display the text on the screen
+- `@echo.`: used to display a blank line
+- `set /p`: used to set the value of a variable
+- `/I`: switch is used to make the comparison case-insensitive
-- `color 2`: Changes the text color to green.
+- `colour 2`: Changes the text colour to green.
 - `Del /S /F /Q`: Deletes files forcefully and quietly from specified directories.
+- `2>nul`: is used to suppress error messages.

 ## Note
 - Run this script with **administrative privileges** to ensure it has the necessary permissions to delete system files.
 - Be cautious when running scripts that delete system files to avoid unintentional data loss.

-## License
-This project is open-source and available under the MIT License.
-See the `LICENSE` file for more details.

 ## Author
 [SagarBiswas-MultiHAT](https://github.com/SagarBiswas-MultiHAT)